 With the exception of newer subdivisions, several minor streets, and Brier Road, curbs and gutters are not in place.
-Hilly terrain and curving roads result in geometric (sight distance, etc.) and radius problems.
-Road dips, slopes, and sharp curves also create problems.
-These known problems areas are shown on Figure 2 and are listed here:
+Hilly terrain and curving roads result in geometric (sight distance, etc.) and radius problems along the following roads.
+In addition, road dips, slopes and sharp curves also create problems - Figure 2 shows the location of these problems:

-- 214th Street SW (geometries) - Vine Road (geometries) - 236th Street SW (geometries) - 238th Street SW (geometries) - 227th Street SW from 32nd Avenue W to end (dips in road / hazards) - 232nd Place SW (3900 block slope and curve) - 237th Place SW and 36th Place W (parked cars combined with sight distance problems) - 216th Street SW at Poplar Way and at Elm Drive (sharp curves combined with speeding) - 35th Avenue and 228th St SW (sight distance and geometries) - 216th Street and Poplar Way (sight distance and geometries)
+- 214th Street SW (Geometrics) - Vine Road (Geometrics) - 236th Street SW (Geometrics) - 238th Street SW (Geometrics) - 227th Street SW from 32nd Avenue W to end (dips in road/hazards) - 232nd Place SW (3900 block slope and curve) - 237th Place SW and 36th Place W (parked cars combined with sight distance problems) - 216th Street SW at Poplar Way and at Elm Drive (sharp curves combined with speeding)

+Several streets are in poor condition with potholes and uneven pavement.
 Figure 3 shows the location of roadways with either old overlay (greater than 10 years), that will need replacing, or with obvious problems.